 Andreas Heger (MRC Functional Genomics Unit, University of Oxford, UK)

 Feedback from the 2014 course

 “This has been a fantastic course!
 Thank you very much! :) The knowledge gained during the last week has changed the way I think about my research plans and I now feel equipped to enter the world of functional genomics!”

 “I am very thankful to wellcome trust and instructors for such a nice course.
 This training is going to help me a lot during my Phd”

 “I could have not expected anything better.
 Thank you to all of you!”

 “I was very nervous about attending this course as it is so intensive, but the support and knowledge of the trainers and assistants was fantastic.
 There was also a good mix of dry and wet lab experience”

 How to apply

-Applicants should be postdoctoral scientists or senior PhD students engaged in relevant research.
+Applicants should be postdoctoral scientists, senior PhD students or clinician scientists engaged in relevant research.
 Applicants with molecular biology and/or some cell culture experience will be particularly welcome.